NewOldMax/social-tournament/README.md

 ## Possible issues
 As `points` have a `float64` type, some rounding errors may happen in cases 100 / 3 = 33.333333333.
-It can be fixed to going under `decimal` type and improve calculations based on customer requirements
+It can be fixed to going to `decimal` type and improve calculations based on customer requirements